Hiflylabs/awesome-dbt/README.md

 - [dbt-meshify](https://github.com/dbt-labs/dbt-meshify) - A dbt-core plugin that automates the management and creation of dbt groups, contracts, access, and versions.
 - [dbot](https://github.com/dbt-labs/dbot) - An LLM-powered chatbot with the added context of the dbt knowledge base.
-- [dbt-snapshot-analytics](https://github.com/data-drift/dbt-snapshot-analytics) - Get insight from a dbt snapshot on your metric quality
+- [dbt-snapshot-analytics](https://github.com/data-drift/dbt-snapshot-analytics) - Get insight from a dbt snapshot on your metric quality.
 - [dbt-lineagex](https://github.com/sfu-db/dbt-lineagex) - A Column Level Lineage Graph for dbt.
 - [Jinjat](https://jinjat.com/) - Low-code application framework that turns your dbt projects into web apps.
 - [fst: flow state tool](https://github.com/sungchun12/fst) - A tool to help you stay in flow state while developing dbt models.